-I’m no genius; I was just trying to be practical and do what made sense.
+I’m no genius; I was just trying to be practical and do what made sense — do the right thing.
 And, at times, it got me into trouble.

 Businesses are often run using metrics that don’t make sense.
 Leaders mistakenly assume that someone before them vetted the metrics, and that the metrics currently in use are the right ones to be using.
 They don’t question them, nor do they question the metrics in use when they begin their Lean journey.
 Nearly every metric currently in use forces people to do things that are anti-Lean.